varunpiram/quickopt/docs/docs/intro.md

 ## Description

-`quickopt` is a Python optimization toolkit developed in C++ geared towards nonlocal optimization problems, such as those encountered in hyperparameter tuning.
+`quickopt` is a Python optimization toolkit developed in C++ geared towards optimization problems of multimodal functions, such as those encountered in hyperparameter tuning.

 It contains a variety of optimization algorithms, which are listed below.